By Ann Smarty

 The first step to properly optimizing your meta tags is to use as many characters as you’re given access to.
 Think about your title tag and your meta description tag as being the first introduction that many new visitors will have to your brand, as they encounter this information in your website’s snippet in the natural search results.
 Given how important this real estate is, why wouldn’t you try to maximize the number of characters you’re allotted?

-As a general rule, you should aim to fill up the following character limits within each of your meta tags:
+As a general rule, you should aim for the following character limits within each of your meta tags:

 - Page title – 70 characters